arnobaer/qutie/README.md

 ## Documentation

+Qutie (pronounced as _cutie_) provides a simple and easy to use pythonic interface to PyQt5.

 ### Application

-An `Application` object must be created before other widgets.
+A single `Application` object must be created before other widgets.
 To make use of the event system the application event loop must be executed.

 ```python